-- InternationalPublicService: Finding and Funding International Public Service Opportunities (available in hard copy in the OCS Resource Room) provides an array of internship, fellowship, summer and post-graduate opportunities
+- InternationalPublicService: Finding and Funding International Public Service Opportunities provides an array of internship, fellowship, summer and post-graduate opportunities

 - Downs'LRAP: The Downs' Loan Repayment Assistance Program is the Georgia Law School's loan repayment assistance program for alumni in public service careers.
 Apply following graduation; information and applications are available online.

-For additional resources and articles, be sure to check out the Symplicity Documents Library.
+For additional resources and articles, be sure to check out the Symplicity Professional Development Library.